Bom Dia Brasil

-Bom Dia Brasil (/pt-BR/; Good Morning Brazil) is a Brazilian breakfast television programme produced and broadcast by TV Globo.
+Bom Dia Brasil (/pt-BR/; Good Morning Brazil) is a Brazilian early morning programme produced and broadcast by TV Globo.
 The show includes segments from studios around Brazil, moderated by the main presenters in the home studio.
 The show includes Brazilian political and economic news.
-It is currently presented by Ana Paula Araújo and airs from Monday to Friday, starting at 8:30 in the morning.
+It is currently presented by Ana Paula Araújo.

+It airs Monday to Friday, at 8:30 am.

 History

 Bom Dia premiered on 3 January 1983 with presenter Carlos Monforte, broadcast to Brasília.
 Initially, Bom Dia only covered political and economic issues in Brasília and there was no time for other topics.

 The format of the show remained largely unchanged until March 29, 1996.
 With the debut of Intercine, there was a change of schedule: Bom Dia started to be shown at 7:30 a.m. and Bom Dia Praça at 7:00 a.m.

-On 21 January 2019, the programme started to be broadcast between 8:00 and 9:00 a.m., 30 minutes longer than the previous 8:00 to 8:30 a.m. schedule.
+On 21 January 2019, the programme started to be broadcast between 8:00 am and 9:00 am, 30 minutes longer than the previous 8:00 am to 8:30 am. schedule.

 On 5 August 2019, Bom Dia started using a new format as well as new scenery, music, and graphics.